-As regular readers of this blog will be aware, my usual approach to photography is to present images which are, for the most part, a realistic depiction of the world as I encounter it.
-However, I’m not adverse to using the digital software tools to enhance my photos on a case by case basis when the need, or the desire, arises.
+As regular readers of this blog will be aware, my usual approach to photography is to present images that are, for the most part, a realistic depiction of the world as I encounter it.
+However, I’m not averse to using digital software tools to enhance my photos on a case by case basis when the need, or the desire, arises.

 There does come a point where we go beyond mere “enhancement” of reality and plunge into “transforming” it.
-Today’s image is such a case where we go from photo realism to photo illustration to …. well…(maybe)….photo art.
-If you use the “mouse-over” function, you’ll see that the original image was rather uninspiring, in fact as a straight or documentary shot, it was probably destined for the rubbish bin.
+Today’s image is such a case where we go from photorealism to photo illustration to …. well…(maybe)….photo art.
+Comparing the original file to the final processed image, you’ll see that the original was rather uninspiring, in fact as a straight or documentary shot, it was probably destined for the rubbish bin.
 However, the shape, form and colour of the seed pods appealed to me and I believed would lend themselves to a simpler, graphic image.
 I wanted to achieve an effect reminiscent of the botanical art created, prior to modern photographic means, by hand drawing and colouring.

 In order to achieve this effect using Photoshop CS5, I;

 Selected the subject from the original image using the quick selection tool,

 Boosted the colour saturation with a Hue/Saturation adjustment layer,

 Duplicated the image and used a “Multiply” blending mode to increase the density of the image,

 Used the eyedropper tool to select a colour from the image itself and used that to create the coloured vignette,

 Sharpened the image, added my text and converted to jpeg for web display.

 So there you have it, I’ll leave the reader to decide whether the end result is worthy of the “photo art” tag or not, it took quite a few steps (and time) to achieve my goal of a “simple graphic” image.